-AS and A Level mathematics build on the skills and knowledge developed at GCSE level.
-A Level mathematics emphasises how mathematical ideas are interconnected and how mathematics can be applied to model situations mathematically using algebra, to help make sense of data, to understand the physical world and to solve problems in a variety of real life contexts.
+A Level Mathematics builds on the skills and knowledge developed at GCSE level.
+It emphasises how mathematical ideas are interconnected and how mathematics can be applied to model situations mathematically using algebra, to help make sense of data, to understand the physical world, and to solve problems in a variety of real life contexts.
 It prepares students for further study and employment in a wide range of disciplines involving the use of mathematics.

-A major part of the course is Pure Maths which is the study of mathematical ideas and methods for their own sake and to give a ‘toolkit’ for solving mathematical problems.
+A major part of the course is Pure Maths, which is the study of mathematical ideas and methods for their own sake and to give a ‘toolkit’ for solving mathematical problems.
 All Pure Maths is expressed in terms of algebra.
-All students will also study both statistics and mechanics as part of their AS Level course and again in the second year of their A Level.
+Students will also study both Statistics and Mechanics as part of their A Level.

 Statistics involves learning how to draw conclusions from data.
-It is very different from Statistics at GCSE and the focus is on probability, looking at whether or not apparent patterns in certain types of situation could be the result merely of chance and random variation, or whether the pattern in the data is unlikely to have arisen in this way.
+It is very different from Statistics at GCSE and the focus is on probability and hypothesis testing, looking at whether or not apparent patterns in certain types of situation could be the result merely of chance and random variation, or whether the pattern in the data is unlikely to have arisen in this way.

 Studying mechanics allows us to understand the physical world and to work out how objects move when forces such as gravity act on them.

 In the first year you will cover topics in Pure Maths, Statistics and Mechanics.
-In Pure Maths you will study a wide range of topics including differentiation, trigonometry and vectors.
-In Statistics you will learn about sampling and probability and in Mechanics you will learn about kinematics (displacement, velocity and acceleration).
+In Pure Maths you will study a wide range of topics including differentiation and trigonometry.
+In Statistics you will learn about sampling and probability and hypothesis testing, and in Mechanics you will learn about kinematics (displacement, velocity and acceleration).

-In the second year you will develop your mathematical problem solving skills and algebraic skills further and you will study more Pure Maths including logarithms and integration.
-In Statistics you will learn about the normal distribution and in Mechanics you will learn about projectiles and friction.
+In the second year you will develop your mathematical problem-solving skills and algebraic skills further and you will study the Pure Maths topics in greater depth.
+In Statistics you will learn about probability distributions and in Mechanics you will learn about moments and friction.

 How is the course assessed?